Video Hundreds of jack-o'-lanterns light up steps at Transylvania University

 Hundreds of jack-o'-lanterns light up steps at Transylvania University

-Transylvania University was in full Halloween mode, having lined the steps of a building with hundreds of pumpkins as part of an annual event.
+Transylvania University was in full Halloween mode -- lining the steps of a building with hundreds of pumpkins as part of an annual event.

 Examined